For future queers:

 When all is said and done, when the decades roll on and new stories come, one name will echo through history.
 An oafish, cartoonish name, one that marked one of the most absurd and darkest periods of American history: Donald Trump.
 Donald Trump.

-I feel like we’ve failed.
+I feel like we failed.
 I think of the AIDS activists who lived before me.
-The antagonism and fury of their generation succumbed to the apathy and bewilderment mine — bored, distracted, numb.
-We have to fight, but already it feels we have little muster left to fight with.
+The antagonism and fury of their generation succumbed to the apathy and bewilderment of mine — bored, distracted, numb.
+We have to fight, but already it feels like we have little muster left to fight with.
 We are consumed by flashy new toys and digital clutter so severely that we no longer see the great battles in front of us.
 Where is the clarity?
-What is the truth?
 The world is increasingly full of noise.
-And in that noise, despots have risen.
+And in that noise, despots rise.

 If you’re reading this from the future, I hope things have changed for the better.
 I hope the concept of a massacre like the one happening in Chechnya now sounds impossible.
 I hope that in your world, you can say, “We would never let that happen!”
 I hope you have the clarity to know what’s going on.
 I hope you’ve put down the shiny toys.
 I hope truth has regained a sense of truthfulness.
 I hope you never consider yourself a second-class citizen.
 I hope women are in charge and AIDS is nothing more than a distant memory.
 I hope, I hope, I hope.

 But I must issue you a warning.
 If you’re queer, remember this: No matter how good things get, there will always be people scheming to destroy us.
-They lurk in churches across the country, praying for our extinction.
-They always find ways to crawl into political office, garner support, and push evil legislation through the cracks.
+They are in churches across the country, praying for our extinction.
+They always find ways to crawl into political office, garner support, and push legislation through the cracks.
 They hate us.
-We must hate them back.
+We have to hate them back.

 They will round us up into camps if given the chance.
 They will murder us one by one.
 Never let them get a foothold.
 Vote them out.
 Protest.
 Arm yourselves.
 Do what you have to do.

 And never, under any circumstances, go back in the closet.
 Being out is the greatest power we have.
-Your visibility terrifies and angers them.
-It threatens their god, their marriages, their governments, their children.
+Your visibility terrifies them.
+It threatens their god, their marriages, their governments, and their children.
 Keep threatening them.
-You, future queer, have had a target on your back since you first came into the world — since you first claimed yourself as one of us.
-You are an instrument of war.
+You, future queers, have had targets on your backs since you were born.
+You are instruments of war.

-To my family in Chechnya: I am so scared for you, so angry for you, so furious and powerless.
+To my brothers in Chechnya: I am so scared for you, so angry for you, so furious, and so powerless.
 I have no idea what you’re going through.
-Though my powers aren’t much, I’ll do anything to help, and my inbox stays open to everyone.
+Though my abilities aren’t much, I’ll do anything I can to help, and my inbox is open to everyone.
 I am proud to be part of your queer family.
-I’m proud that you’re part of mine.
+I’m proud that you are part of mine.

 You have people across the world who want to help you and fight for you.
 You’re just in a bad place.
 The family members who betray you are not your family.
 They’re disgusting.
-Your family is me and others like me — queers across the world who are reading these reports and feel just as angry and heartbroken, just as called to action, as I do.
-Find a way to reach us if you can, and do everything you can to get out.
+Your family is me and others like me — queers across the world who are reading these reports and feel just as angry and heartbroken, and just as called to action, as I do.
+Find a way to reach us, and do everything you can to get out.
 There is a better world beyond the borders of Chechnya.
 We are waiting for you.